-More than 60% of prisoners suffer mental health problems, the majority are from broken homes, poor backgrounds with little education or prospects.
+More than 60% of UK prisoners suffer mental health problems, the majority are from broken homes, poor backgrounds with little education or prospects.
 We have to ask whether further disadvantaging them merely deepens the problem rather than providing solutions.

 Sociologists and criminologists explain the context of crime and criminalisation, and prisoners narrate their backgrounds and how their lives before and after prison unfolded.
 A prison governor recalls the lesson he learned, that most prisoners shouldn’t be there, and it really could happen to anyone.

-Not just another documentary
+Not just another prison documentary

-Injustice has no camera operators chasing after prison guards closing in on their prey as if we were in a wildlife documentary.
+The documentary has no camera operators chasing after prison guards closing in on their prey as if we were in a wildlife documentary.
 Prisoners are human beings, not animals.
 We ask the prison authorities for permission to make this film.
 We asked the prisoners instead.

 Injustice was released in the UK in winter 2017.
 If you would like to arrange or attend a screening, please get in touch.